 Haderup Skovservice A/S is a biomass trader and producer of wood chips based in Denmark.
-In the context of SBP, the BP purchases primary feedstock as roundwood or wood chips at roadside in Danish forests.
+In the context of SBP, the BP purchases primary feedstock as roundwood or wood chips at roadside in Danish forests or feedstock from the BP's own sawmill.
 The feedstock is transported by truck directly to the customers or to the storage, where the BP stores the wood chips until the biomass is then loaded onto trucks to delivery to customers in Denmark.

 The period of ownership begins when the feedstock is picked up at roadside and transported from the forest.
 The period of ownership ends when the biomass (wood chips) is offloaded at the customer.
-Thus, the post-production endpoint is delivery at the facilities of the buyers (Danish energy sector), where the buyer takes over the responsibility of the biomass.
+Thus, the postproduction endpoint is delivery at the facilities of the buyers (Danish energy sector), where the buyer takes over the responsibility of the biomass.